Yachtmaster Sail Practical

-The RYA Yachtmaster Sail Practical training runs from Monday to Friday.
+The RYA Yachtmaster Sail Practical training runs from Monday to Friday of the second week of the package.
 Night training will take place on one evening during the training week so start times vary to allow for the night training exercises.
-Some theory sessions will be revised each day onboard, but it is important to have a sufficient level of theoretical knowledge if you are only doing the practical training week.
+Some theory sessions will be revised each day onboard.
 The practical exam will take place over the weekend, please allow 48 hours and contact the Aigua Sea School team before you arrange any return flights.

 The practical Yachtmaster exam includes an assessment of:

 - Your skippering skills